-At the Dalí Theatre Museum in Figueres, nothing is what it seems at first sight.
-The works of the great master, Salvador Dalí, first grab your attention with their intriguing appearance, then tease you with their cunning metaphors and finally tempt you to imagine a surreal world, where no boundaries exist and where everything is possible.
-Strolling through the Dalí Theatre Museum, I stopped for a moment and wondered what it would be like to peek into the mind of Salvador Dalí; the brilliant mind that created these fascinating masterpieces.
+At the Salvador Dali museums in Costa Brava, nothing is what it seems at first sight.
+The works of the great master first grab your attention with their intriguing appearance, then tease you with their cunning metaphors and finally tempt you to imagine a surreal world, where no boundaries exist and where everything is possible.
+Strolling through the Dali Theatre Museum in Figueres, I stopped for a moment and wondered what it would be like to peek into the mind of Salvador Dali; the brilliant mind that created these fascinating masterpieces.
 I thought about the movie, “Being John Malkovich”, in which a group of friends discover a secret door that leads directly into the mind of John Malkovich.
 They soon conduct tours and guests are able to go on a stroll through the famous actor’s mind.
-Wouldn’t it be amazing if a similar tour through Dalí’s mind were possible?
+Wouldn’t it be amazing if a similar tour through Dali’s mind were possible?
+To find out, I visited the three Dali museums or the Dali Triangle – the Dalí Theatre Museum in Figueres, the Casa Dalí in Port Lligat and the Gala-Dalí Castle in Púbol – dedicated to the life and work of Salvador Dalí.

 Mr. Pitxot took us on a tour around the house and filled his commentary with personal anecdotes.
 He sat in the chair he used to sit in as a young apprentice and told us fascinating stories about the flamboyant Dalí, his love for his wife and muse, Gala, his temperamental character, and his penchant for practical jokes.
 He showed us Dalí’s studio and his little study.
 The latter, with its photo-covered walls, was especially insightful.